5rahim/seanime/README.md

 - Scan your local library in seconds, no renaming needed
 - Torrent search engine with support for Nyaa, Anime Tosho, SeaDex & extensions
 - Support for qBittorrent, Transmission, and Torbox for downloading
+- Auto-downloading for new episodes with custom filters
 - MPV, VLC, MPC-HC, and mobile player app support for watching
 - Transcoding and direct play for streaming to any device web browser
 - Stream torrents directly to your media player without downloading using Bittorrent or Torbox